Why Move to Sydney or NSW, Australia, from the UK? Here’s 28 Reasons to Get You Started…

 As with many big cities, there’s often the idea that people might be unfriendly or too busy to pass the time of day.
-In Sydney though, everywhere from the central business district to the suburbs, you will find that people aren’t just friendly, but they’re also naturally predisposed towards being helpful and thoughtful.
-Of course, we can’t say this about every single person in the city but it’s a feature of the Sydneysider in general.
+In Sydney, though, everywhere from the central business district to the suburbs, you will find that people aren’t just friendly but also naturally predisposed towards being helpful and thoughtful.
+Of course, we can’t say this about everyone in the city, but it’s a feature of the Sydneysider in general.

 That’s a big plus for anyone thinking of emigrating to Sydney from the UK.
-Safety is a major consideration for anyone moving to a new country and it’s a big enough challenge without worrying about crime rates.
-Nice to know then, that New South Wales’ looking to be one of the best options out there!
+Safety is a significant consideration for anyone moving to a new country, and it’s a big enough challenge without worrying about crime rates.
+Nice to know, then, that New South Wales looking to be one of the best options out there!

 15. Best Rates of Pay in Australia and Unemployment Figures are Extremely Low